TAKING CARA BABIES

-There’s also one other great advantage that comes with my beloved Autumn season: we gain an extra hour of sleep when Daylight Savings ends!
+There’s also one other great advantage that comes with my beloved autumn season: we gain an extra hour of sleep when Daylight Saving Time ends!

 (Snap, Snap) Now, back to reality.
-You have small children and their little internal biological rhythms have no idea that you set the microwave clock back an hour before you went to bed last night.
-So, even though YOUR new time says it’s only 5:30am, their bodies are screaming, “Wake UP!
+You have small children, and their little internal biological rhythms have no idea that your iPhone automatically turned back an hour in the middle of the night.
+So even though YOUR new time says it’s only 5:30am, their bodies are screaming, “Wake UP!
 It’s 6:30am.
 Time to start our day!”
-Not only does this happen the first day after setting your clock back, but everyday thereafter.
-You drag your exhausted bones out of bed and swear tomorrow morning will be different only to have it continue for weeks.
+This doesn’t just happen the first day after setting your clock back, but it also happens every day thereafter.
+You drag your exhausted bones out of bed and swear tomorrow morning will be different, only to have this continue for weeks.

-Well, I have the SUPERPOWER to help conquer the end of Daylight Savings and I’m going to share it with you.
+Well, I have the SUPERPOWER to help conquer the end of Daylight Saving Time, and I’m going to share it with you.

-We don’t have Daylight Savings.
+We don’t have Daylight Saving Time.
 Our babies don’t have to deal with this awful shift in their schedules twice a year!
 I’m serious.
 There is an empty lot in our cul-de-sac.
-We can have block parties and discuss infant sleep in detail while we sip hot apple cider in my new patio rocking chairs.
+We can have block parties and discuss infant sleep in detail while we sip hot apple cider in my patio rocking chairs.

 Oh.
 You can’t?

-Okay, well fortunately I have been studying evidenced-based research and the emergent findings regarding infant sleep are phenomenal.
-I have created 4 tips to help you conquer Daylight Savings sleep disasters.
+Well, fortunately I have been studying evidenced-based research, and the emergent findings regarding infant sleep are phenomenal.
+I have created 4 tips to help you conquer Daylight Saving Time sleep disasters.

-When a mom contacts me about her baby waking up too early, the first thing I suggest is backing up bedtime to 6:45-7:15pm.
+When a mom contacts me about her baby waking up too early, the first thing I suggest is making bedtime earlier (i.e. 6:45-7:15 pm).
 Although it seems logical that a later bedtime would cause a later wake time, it rarely does.
-The “sweet spot bedtime” that makes going to sleep the easiest and staying asleep the longest is 6:45-7:15pm.
+The “sweet spot bedtime” that makes going to sleep the easiest and staying asleep the longest is 7:00-7:15 pm.

 So, if your baby’s current bedtime is after 7:30pm.
 Do NOT push it forward.
-This will not help your baby sleep later in the morning.
-On Sunday, you can put your baby to bed at 6:45-7:00pm (which will feel like 7:45-8pm).
+This, most likely, will not help your baby sleep later in the morning.
+On Sunday, you can put your baby to bed at 6:45-7:00 pm (which will feel like 7:45-8 pm).

 (**If you are finding this blog post and have missed the week before the clock change, keep reading.
 The following tips will be helpful.)

-For example: bath, diaper, jammies, book, feeding, snuggling, then to the crib.
+For example: bath, diaper, jammies, feeding, book, then to the crib.
 This routine helps signal to your baby’s brain that sleep is coming no matter what time the clock is reading.

-Yes, research is proving light (and darkness) is an amazing tool for beating sleep battles.
+Yes, research has proven light (and darkness) is an amazing tool for beating sleep battles.

-In the morning expose your baby to daylight.
+In the morning, expose your baby to daylight.
 Get out of the house!
 Go for a walk.
 Play at the park.
 Eat breakfast on the patio.
-This exposure to daylight early in the day helps produce the sleep hormone, melatonin, later that same night.
+This exposure to daylight early in the day helps produce the sleep hormone, melatonin, that night.

-If weather does not permit you to be outside you really should consider moving to Phoenix research shows that bright, indoor light is almost equally effective.
-Turn those lights on and allow the sunlight to peek in the windows during your baby’s awake time.
+If weather does not permit you to be outside, research shows that bright, indoor light is almost equally effective.
+Turn those lights on, and allow the sunlight to peek in the windows during your baby’s awake time.

-The same goes for early evening.
-If your baby is cranky at 6:00pm and you are wondering how he’ll ever make it to bedtime.
-Expose him to light!
-(I grew up in Kansas.
-I know it is pitch dark at this time in the fall.)
-So, turn on the lights inside the house.
+The same idea applies for afternoon and early evening.
+If your baby is cranky at 6:00 pm and you are wondering how he’ll ever make it to bedtime, expose him to light!
+(I grew up in Kansas; I know that it’s pitch dark at 6:00 pm in the fall.)
+Turn on the lights inside the house.
 It really does help.
 Just remember to dim them once you start your bedtime routine.

-Please make sure you are blocking out any and all sunlight (I love these black out shades).
+Please make sure you are blocking out any and all sunlight (I love these black out shades.).
 Even a small amount of light creeping through the window can cause those tiny eyes to open.
-Also, keep your sound machine up loud enough to drown out any early morning extraneous sounds.
+You will also want to keep your sound machine up loud enough to drown out any early morning extraneous sounds.

-If your baby is waking at, say 5:30am and is happy, allow him to talk to himself, play with his toes, sing his good morning song without you going in.
-Each morning, try to wait a bit longer and longer before entering his room.
+If your baby is waking at, say 5:30 am and is happy, allow him to talk to himself, play with his toes, sing his good morning song without going in.
+Each morning, try to wait a bit longer before entering his room.
 If you immediately go in, you are inadvertently reinforcing early morning wakings.
-But, if you can delay going in there until after 6am (or as late as possible), your baby will slowly begin to adjust to the later wake times.
+But if you can delay going in there until after 6 am (or as late as possible), your baby will slowly begin to adjust to the later wake times.